Washington–Rochambeau Revolutionary Route: Crossing into New York

 The march was resumed the morning of July 2, heading south on Ridgebury Road, then turning west on Mopus Bridge Road.
 After crossing the New York state line, they continued southwest and south following Route 121 past the hamlets of North Salem and Cross River to the hamlet of Bedford Village.
 The first brigade set up camp in Bedford Village (12th camp) and resumed the following day, while the second brigade skipped the Bedford camp.
 The march continued west along Route 172 to the village of Mount Kisco, about five miles west of the Bedford camp.
 The French stayed in Mount Kisco until the morning of July 6.
-They marched west and south for 16 miles along Route 133 and Route 100 to the Hartsdale area of Greenburgh.
-They camped in several locations in Greenburgh (14th camp) for the next six weeks.
+They marched west and south for 16 miles along Route 133 and Route 100 to the present-day Hartsdale area of Greenburgh.
+They camped in the Greenburgh area (14th camp) for the next six weeks.
+This location became known as Philipsburg Encampment as the land belonged to the massive colonial landholding, Philipsburg Manor.
+It was here that the French forces under Rochambeau and the American forces under Washington united for the first time.

-New York to Pennsylvania
+New Jersey

-Rochambeau's force left Philipsburg Camp in Hartsdale in late August, crossing the Hudson River at King's Ferry and headed south into New Jersey following several paths southward.
+Rochambeau's force left Philipsburg Camp in late August, crossing the Hudson River at King's Ferry and headed south into New Jersey following several paths southward.
 Washington's route starts at the New York border in Mahwah and winds through Bergen, Passiac, Essex, Union, Middlesex and Mercer counties.
 Rochambeau's route is similar but goes further west, passing through Morris and Somerset counties before ending up, like Washington's, in Trenton for the crossing of the Delaware River into Pennsylvania.

 In Union County the trail along which the American troops marched runs along numerous county roads, including: Raritan Road (CR509) and Lamberts Mill Road (CR606) in Scotch Plains, West Broad Street in Westfield (CR509), Mountain Avenue in Westfield, Mountainside and Springfield (CR613), Morris Avenue in Springfield (SR 82), and Morris Turnpike in Summit (SR 24).
 The forces camped at Morven August 29-31.
 A monument at Trinity Church, Princeton, commemorates the occasion.
 The troops crossed the Millstone River twice, at Griggstown Causeway and at Route 518 near Rocky Hill.
 They left Princeton on August 31 and headed south on the King's Highway towards Trenton.
 They camped at the William Trent House in Trenton on September 2, also known as Bloomsbury and owned by an assistant quartermaster general of the Continental Army.